What is endometriosis?

 What can Traditional Chinese Medicine (TCM) do to treat endometriosis?

 Traditional Chinese herbal formulas are known to treat a variety of health issues, including but not limited to liver disease, infertility in women, menstrual pain, irregular menstruation, and menopause (Winchester Hospital, 2022).
 In addition, many studies have found traditional Chinese herbs effective in treating endometriosis.
 For example, a study conducted by Wu et al. found that certain traditional Chinese herbal formulas can prevent endometriosis by regulating the immune response, apoptosis and proliferation, oxidative stress, and angiogenesis (2022).
+Traditional Chinese herbs help treat endometriosis by promoting microcirculation, improving the speed and volume of pelvic blood flow, reducing the blood viscosity, reducing inflammation, and preventing fibrosis (Flower et al., 2009).
+In addition, these herbs are known for their anti-inflammation and analgesic effects, which ultimately help relieve the symptoms associated with endometriosis (Tsai et al., 2017).

 Acupuncture can release blocked energy, Qi, flowing in the meridian systems.
 Diseases will occur if these channels/pathways are blocked from releasing the necessary energy (Johns Hopkins Medicine, 2022).
 This TCM modality has been found helpful in treating endometriosis.
 A 2019 case study found that after six months of acupuncture treatment, the patient suffering from endometriosis and fibroids went from a pain level of ten to a pain level of three or four and was more mobile than before (Payne, 2019).